NicoPANW/t-airs/README.md

 ## 🛑 Teardown (Stop Paying for the Cloud!)

 > [!WARNING]
-> **Do not leave this running!** GPUs cost money by the hour.
+> **Do not leave this running!** VMs cost money by the hour.
 When you are done testing, destroy the entire lab securely to stop billing.

 Destroy the lab with one command: